trinjo1229/Excel_Project_for_Data_Analytics/Project_2-Analysis/README.md

 ### **Method**
 #### Over Arching Skill(s): PivotTables & DAX
-- Created PivotTable using the data model I created in PowerPivot.
+- Created a pivot table using the data model I created in PowerPivot.
 - Calculated the average salary values by creating the following measures:
    - Median Salary:
       - ```